woocommerce/google-listings-and-ads/Working with DEWP.md

 - `npm run dewps:woo 6.9.4` - where `6.9.4` is the version of WooCommerce you would like to check.

 Please note this simple script still have several limitations.
 1. It works for WooCommerce deps only.
 WordPress ones are more tricky to get, as the list of packages is less static and regular.
-Theoretically, we should be able to [use dist-tags](https://github.com/WordPress/gutenberg/issues/24376), like `npm install @wordpress/components@wp-6.1.0`.
+Theoretically, we should be able to [use dist-tags](https://github.com/WordPress/gutenberg/issues/24376), like `npm install @wordpress/components@wp-6.1.0` or `npx wp-scripts packages-update --dist-tag=wp-5.8`.
 2. It assumes all packages are prefixed with `@woocommerce/`
 3. You need to provide the exact full version.
 The latest, or `x.y` tree lines are not being resolved automatically.
 4. Some packages externalized by DEWP, are not packages we could find neither in npm nor in [`woocommerce/woocommerce/packages/js`](https://github.com/woocommerce/woocommerce/commits/trunk/packages/js/) 🤷